epkorita/project1yscap/README.md

-# project1yscap - News and Stocks
+Project 1 - News and Stocks

 This project studies the impact of news on the stock market.
 It uses API to find the news and it leverages VaderSentiment package to quantify the news.
 Then we plot Stock Prices and Stock Volumnes against Vader Scores.